davidatwhiletrue/casper-js-sdk/migration-guide-v2-v5.md

 ## Using [TransactionBuilder](./src/types/TransactionBuilder.md)

-The TransactionV1Builder is a base class used to create various types of transactions.
+The `TransactionBuilder` is a base class used to create various types of transactions.
 By extending this class, you can build custom transaction types with specific methods and properties.

 #### Example of how to construct a transaction with TransactionBuilder and push it to the network: